Interaction effects on quantum Hall transitions: dynamical scaling laws and superuniversality: QHITs in the composite fermion representation

+The mean-field phase diagram is then obtained by permitting the quenched random magnetic field to have a non-zero time-independent average $b_0$:

-As explained in Ref. \onlinecite{Kumar2019b}, the above Hamiltonian describes a QHT between the filling fractions $\nu_{\rm cf} = -1/2$ and $\nu_{\rm cf} = 1/2$ as one tunes the average magnetic field $b_0 \equiv \frac{1}{L^2} \int d^2r\ \nabla\times \bm a'(\bm r)$ across $b_0 = 0$.
-Since the average magnetic field corresponds to tuning away from $\nu=1/2$, this QHT in composite-fermion coordinates is actually a manifestation of the IQHIT in the electron coordinates.
-For completeness, we briefly review the arguments here.
-As shown in Fig. \ref{fig:IQHT_Son}, the spectrum of CFs contains zero modes\cite{Aharonov1979} when $b_0 \neq 0$.
-These zero modes are analogous to the lowest Landau level\cite{Kumarsusy} and contribute a Hall conductance of $\sigma_{xy}^{\rm cf} = \frac{\mathrm{sgn}[b_0]}{4\pi}$.
-In addition, one generally expects the non-zero energy states to be localized.
-Therefore, the total Hall conductance of the CFs is given by:
+This quantity acts as the tuning parameter for the QHIT, and the critical point occurs at $b_0 = 0$.

+An essential role is played by the Dirac CF {\it zero modes}\cite{Aharonov1979} (Fig. \ref{fig:IQHT_Son}).
+When $b_0 \neq 0$, the zero modes of $\mathcal H_1$ are analogous to the lowest Landau level\cite{Kumarsusy} and contribute a Hall conductance of $\frac{\mathrm{sgn}[b_0]}{4\pi}$.
+Due to disorder,the non-zero energy states are localized when $b_0 \ne 0$.
+Therefore, the total Hall conductance of the CFs, including the contribution from the massive doubler in $\mathcal H_2$ is given by:
-which when translated to the response in terms of the background field corresponds to the $\nu = 1\rightarrow 0$ transition.
-The CF Hall conductivity at $b_0 = 0$ results from the average time-reversal symmetry in CF coordinates since we consider a statistical PH-symmetric disorder in the electron coordinates.
-An important property of the critical point is that all of the states in the spectrum are delocalized.
-This is a result of the contrapositive version of Laughlin's gauge argument,\cite{Laughlin1981} which when the parity anomaly is accounted for, can be stated as ``If the Hall conductivity of the Dirac fermion is not of the form $(n+1/2)e^2/h$, then the states at the fermi energy must be not be localized''.
-Consequently, the extended states have a non-zero measure and thus one can have a non-zero longitudinal conductivity at the critical point even at a mean-field level unlike the electron version.\cite{Wang2000}